 It is quite startling to know that processed foods are mixed with chemicals, and other ingredients that are not natural.
 This results into adverse effects on the health of humans.
-As a result of consuming excess fast foods, people end depositing enormous amounts of chemical in their bodies on a dail basis.
+As a result of consuming excess fast foods, people end depositing enormous amounts of chemcal in their bodies on a daily basis.
 These preservatives contain chemicals and other components that when taken for a frightfully long time, their consequences on the health consumers are enormous, disastrous and hazardous (Collins 184).
 Therefore, it is essential to note that, though fast foods provide a quick way to get a meal, the foods are unhealthy and lead to numerous health problems that lead to high mortality rates.
 This essay will provide an in-depth casual argument on the relationship between fast foods and health problems.

 Get 19% OFF